zcash/zips/zip-frost.rst

 ''''''''''''''''''''''''''''''''''''''

-In Round Two, the Coordinator generates a random scalar `randomizer` by calling `randomizer_generate` and sends it to each signer, over a confidential and authenticated channel, along with the message and the set of signing commitments.
+In Round Two, the Coordinator generates a random scalar `randomizer` by calling `randomizer_generate`.
+Then it computes `randomizer_point = G.ScalarBaseMult(randomizer)` and sends it to each signer, over a confidential and authenticated channel, along with the message and the set of signing commitments.
 (Note that this differs from regular FROST which just requires an authenticated channel.)